-Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol 'Water Compatible' and 'Uses Yulasas ha' development trans (see Table 7.1) 'Less Vulnerable' development types (see Table 7.1).
-(Many Vulnerable' and (Face trial la face transfer of the second and a second type of the second and the second 'More Vulnerable' and 'Essential Infrastructure' development types are only considered appropriate if the requirements of the Exception Test are passed 'Highly Vulnerable' development types are not appropriate within this Zone The SFRA states for Zone 3a(III) that Rapid inundation of an area following the breach or overtopping of a flood defence has the potential to lead to structural damage, injury and/or death.
+Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol 'Water Compatible' and 'Less Vulnerable' development types (see Table 7.1).
+'More Vulnerable' and 'Essential Infrastructure' development types are only considered appropriate if the requirements of the Exception Test are passed 'Highly Vulnerable' development types are not appropriate within this Zone The SFRA states for Zone 3a(III) that Rapid inundation of an area following the breach or overtopping of a flood defence has the potential to lead to structural damage, injury and/or death.
 The SFRA states this zone should be treated as if it were a developed site at high risk of flooding without an appropriate standard of flood defence and states also that a sequential approach to the allocation of sites within areas behind flood defences should also be followed, with preference being given to those sites where the lowest consequences of flood defence failure are anticipated.
 The level of flood risk within the extent of Policy RC2 would therefore restrict (if NPPF policy and guidance in the SFRA were being followed) what land uses could come forward and in all cases the sequential test and exceptions test would need to be met.
 Policy RC2 currently requires of any scheme: The satisfaction of flood risk requirements, including sequential testing, as directed by the Environment Agency.
 As currently worded however the policy does not exclude the possibility of residential and other vulnerable uses from coming forward under this policy.
 Neither does it explicitly state requirements for the exceptions test to be met.
 A significant negative impact is therefore registered.
 This impact is however uncertain.
 This is because Policy RC2 is not itself delivering or allocating the development.
 Instead it is an aspirational policy that would facilitate such a proposal were it to come forward 2.
 If residential development or vulnerable uses came forward as a result of this policy then it would lead to increases in flood risk to people and property in the plan area.
 A significant negative impact is therefore registered.
 This impact is however uncertain.
+This is because negative impact is therefore registered.
+This impact is nowever uncertain.
 This is because